Anti-Bribery for Sales · Module 2 of 2

 Send the tickets tonight.
 Log them in the register after the bid lands.

-Joe knows this market.
-Calthorpe is going to send tickets.
+Joe knows the market.
+Calthorpe will send tickets.
 The Bribery Act doesn't prohibit reasonable hospitality.
-Get them out the door tonight, log them in the register once the proposal is in, brief Naomi after the award.
-The only question is whether you match the competition or not.
+Out the door tonight, log when the proposal is in, brief Naomi after award.
+The only question is matching the competition.

 Portrait of Joe Harding